Crown-Commercial-Service/CMpDevEnvironment/terraform/security/README.md

 - CloudWatchReadOnlyAccess
 - AmazonSSMFullAccess
 - KMS ListAliases access using custom policy

+### CCS_Developer_API_Access ###
+Users in the group have access to specific AWS resources via an access key.

+No specific policies are attached.
+Individual resources will attach to this group.
+For example the Application/API S3 data bucket will attach a policy to this group to allow limited API access.

 ### CCS_Code_Build_Pipeline ###
 This group provides access to the code build and code pipeline assets.
 The AWS access keys used to execute the application and api terraform scripts must be a member of this group.